shresta4/CS126Fall2019/DEVELOPMENT.md

 - Have the user pick a color instead of X or O
 - Add a delay before the AI plays
 - Move title to the top of the screen
-- Add buttons for load json, save, restart, exit
+- Add buttons for load json, save, restart, exit (ofxdatgui)
 - Read game from json
 - Account for when there's no winner but the board is full
 - Fix ending the game on time